Skip to main content

 A compulsory benefit for Singapore Citizens (SCs) and Permanent Residents (PRs), CPF is governed by legislation.
 Employers must adhere to these regulations and automatically enroll eligible employees in their monthly CPF declarations.

-During prime earning years, CPF contributions are allocated to three accounts: Ordinary (housing and retirement), Special (retirement), and Medisave (basic healthcare).
-At 55, the Retirement Account is introduced.
+During prime earning years, CPF contributions are allocated to three accounts: Ordinary, Special, and Medisave.
+At age 55, the Retirement Account is introduced.

 Statutory Retirement Age